 In addition to clearly identifying the mark, it is important to clearly identify the goods and/or services to which the mark will apply.
 This must be done in a clear and precise manner to identify how the scope of protection you are claiming.
-Additionally, selection of this wording can impact the scope of your protection as well as aid in insuring that other marks will not block you registration.
+Additionally, the selection of this wording can impact the scope of your protection as well as aid in ensuring that other marks will not block your registration.

 Use of the mark

 In the United States, applicants for trademark protection do not have to be using the mark in order to register it with the United States Patent and Trademark Office (USPTO).
 This has an obvious advantage if you are in the early stages of product development and need to reserve a name for future use.
 By filing an intent to use the application, you can make a claim on the mark before you begin to sell your goods or services.
 This can be done up to three years before a product is publicly available.

 The application process requires some analysis of existing marks and a determination of the best classifications and descriptions to use in order to provide the broadest protection.
 Kunkle Law, PLC can assist you in selecting the right registration for you.
 Applications are filed on a flat fee basis.
 The fee includes a knock-out search, drafting and filing the application, tracking the trademark application through the registration process, and responding to initial office actions.